upasadena/interactive-cyoa-tutorial/docs/publishing/github.md

 ![](../images/233_unpublish_site.png)

+But your repo is still accessible to the public.
+You can either:

+* Make it private
+* Delete it, or
+* Do nothing, I just want to unpublish the site only

 ## Configuring your root site
 If you wanted to configure the very root of your site (Such as `https://yourname.github.io/`) then it's simple.
 Just create a repository